 Few in society are able to communicate to the innermost emotions of those in need as artists are able to do.
 As Joseph Conrad said, “The artist appeals to that part of our being which is not dependent on wisdom; to that in us which is a gift and not an acquisition–and, therefore, more permanently enduring.”
 The creative citizen has the power to glorify and uplift the human spirit.

 In a small community in South Central Texas, a very active art organization is working to bring the arts to children and adults, not only to a community but to an entire region of the country, and, more importantly, to the forefront of public awareness.
 The Art Guild of Rural Texas, established in the community of Fayetteville, is a thriving example of the creative spirit at work.

 The organization has launched the ACT International Invitational Exhibition 2010.
 ACT is the brainchild of artist, Karen Vernon.
 The program, according to Ms. Vernon, has been developed in an effort to unite artists and patrons, to bring together the leaders of our civilization who are interested in maintaining the arts ever important cultural contribution.
 One hundred internationally recognized artists from several nations will participate in the exhibition that opens on March 20, 2010.
-The project in its initial stage is a multi-media art exhibition with a great display of amazon product listing optimization and will raise funds to support the organization Art-After-School Program, the Summer Arts Program (visual arts, drama and music), and the In School Concert and Performance Assemblies for a multi-county region.
+The project in its initial stage is a multi-media art exhibition with a great display of hemp dog treats and will raise funds to support the organization Art-After-School Program, the Summer Arts Program (visual arts, drama and music), and the In School Concert and Performance Assemblies for a multi-county region.

 As school systems continue to remove more and more art programs from its curriculum, The Art Guild of Rural Texas and ACT seek to exert efforts to maintain quality art experiences for today’s youth and for today’s communities in general.
 It is the goal of ACT to grow beyond its initial region and to spread throughout the country and world.